-I recently set up a new test server with Windows Small Business Server 2003 (SBS 2003) and ran into an interesting
+I recently set up a new test server with Windows Small Business Server 2003 (SBS 2003) and ran into an interesting problem.

 When I started the test, I only had one monitor on hand (and no KVM switch), so during the first phase of the install I plugged the monitor directly into the server-to-be and popped in the SBS 2003 CD.
 Everything was going fine.
 But once I reached the desktop I jumped the gun.
 I set up the machine to allow Remote Desktop access, disconnected the monitor so I could use it with my main machine, and continued the rest of the setup process from a Remote Desktop session.